KOSASIH/nexus-revoluter/docs/code_structure.md

 │   ├── ARCHITECTURE.md          # Overview of system architecture and design decisions
 │   ├── SECURITY.md              # Security practices and considerations
 │   ├── USER_GUIDE.md            # User guide for interacting with the wallet and API
-│   └── LAUNCH_GUIDE.md          # Instructions for launching and participating in the mainnet
+│   ├── LAUNCH_GUIDE.md          # Instructions for launching and participating in the mainnet
+│   └── FAQ.md                   # Frequently Asked Questions about the project
 │
 ├── requirements.txt             # List of dependencies for the project
 ├── Dockerfile                   # Docker configuration for containerization